Mac Jones Player Prop Bets for NFL Week 1 - New England vs. Buffalo

 Matchup vs. Buffalo

-- Jones averaged 82 passing yards per game in two matchups against the Bills, 127.5 yards below his over/under for Saturday.
+- In two matchups against the Bills, Jones averaged 82 passing yards per game, 122.5 yards fewer than his over/under in Saturday's game.

-- Jones did not throw a touchdown pass against the Bills over that time.
+- Jones didn't throw a touchdown pass in any of those outings.

-- The Bills have the NFL's best pass defense this season, allowing 179.2 yards per game through the air.
+- The 179.2 yards per game the Bills are conceding through the air makes them the NFL's best pass defense.

-- The Bills have allowed 12 touchdowns through the air (0.7 per game).
-They are first in the league in that category.
+- The Bills have allowed 12 passing TDs this season (0.7 per game), ranking them first among NFL defenses.

 Recent Performances

-- He has added 49 rushing yards on 11 carries, averaging 16.3 yards per game.
+- He's also carried the ball 11 times for 49 yards, averaging 16.3 yards per game.

 Jones' New England Teammates